Judge assigned to Trump case previously said ‘the country is watching to see what the consequences are’ for January 6 – KION546

 By Hannah Rabinowitz and Marshall Cohen, CNN

-(CNN) — District Judge Tanya Chutkan, the judge assigned to preside over former President Donald Trump’s criminal case in Washington, DC, has repeatedly spoken out in very strong terms against the efforts to overturn the election and disrupt the transfer of power.
+(CNN) — District Judge Tanya Chutkan, who has been assigned to preside over former President Donald Trump’s criminal case in Washington, DC, has repeatedly spoken out in very strong terms against the efforts to overturn the election and disrupt the transfer of power.

-Chutkan, a Jamaica native, has served as a federal judge since she was appointed by Barack Obama in 2014.
+Chutkan, a Jamaica native, has served as a federal judge since she was appointed by Barack Obama in 2014 and confirmed by the Senate in a 95-0 vote.
 After graduating from University of Pennsylvania Law School, Chutkan spent more than a decade working as a public defender in Washington, DC.
 According to her biography on the court website, Chutkan “argued several appellate cases and tried over 30 cases, including numerous serious felony matters” as a public defender.

 Though Chutkan was randomly appointed to oversee the special counsel’s criminal case, she is no stranger to January 6, 2021, litigation.